MethanePowered/MethaneKit/Apps/02-HelloCube/README.md

 ### Graphics Resources Initialization

-Application class `HelloCubeApp` keeps frame independent resources in class members: render state `m_render_state`, per-frame vertex buffers and index buffer used for triangle rendering `m_index_buffer` are initialized in `HelloCubeApp::Init` method.
-Also camera view is resized according to frame size to maintain the correct aspect ratio of the projection.
+Application class `HelloCubeApp` keeps frame-independent resources in class members: render state `m_render_state`, per-frame vertex buffers, and index buffer used for triangle rendering `m_index_buffer` are initialized in the `HelloCubeApp::Init` method.
+Also, the camera view is resized according to frame size to maintain the correct aspect ratio of the projection.

-Render state is created with `GetRenderContext().CreateRenderState(...)` function similarly as in [HelloTriangle](../01-HelloTriangle) tutorial.
-Program is created as a part of the state with `GetRenderContext().CreateProgram(...)` function taking `Rhi::Program::Settings`, which differs from program settings in [HelloTriangle](../01-HelloTriangle) in configuration of `Rhi::ProgramInputBufferLayouts`.
-In this tutorial we use single input vertex buffer with interleaved positions and colors, which is described by `Rhi::Program::InputBufferLayout` with an array of HLSL vertex shader input semantics, corresponding to `CubeVertex` struct layout.
+The render state is created with the `GetRenderContext().CreateRenderState(...)` function, similar to the [HelloTriangle](../01-HelloTriangle) tutorial.
+The program is created as part of the state with the `GetRenderContext().CreateProgram(...)` function, taking `Rhi::Program::Settings`.
+This differs from the program settings in [HelloTriangle](../01-HelloTriangle) in the configuration of `Rhi::ProgramInputBufferLayouts`.
+In this tutorial, we use a single input vertex buffer with interleaved positions and colors, described by `Rhi::Program::InputBufferLayout` with an array of HLSL vertex shader input semantics, corresponding to the `CubeVertex` struct layout.

 ```cpp
 class HelloCubeApp final : public GraphicsApp